DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 We focus on their music transcription experiment.
 Given the waveform, the models' task is to predict which notes (out of 84) are being played.
 Since multiple notes can be played at the same time, the output distributions are given by 84 independent sigmoid units.
-Having access to a model that can effectively perform this task can have significant impact for musicians, music teachers, and many other prefessionals in the music industry.
+Having access to a model that can effectively perform this task can have a significant impact for musicians, music teachers, and many other professionals in the music industry.
 It could considerably speed up the process of studying and sharing music.
 The results can be observed in the table below.
 <figure>
   <img src="/assets/images/complex-quaternion/musicnet-results.png" style="max-width: 512px;">
   <figcaption>Average precision of deep complex networks on the MusicNet dataset.</figcaption>
 </figure>
-We see that the *average precision* (a classification-treshold independent precision metric) for the complex network is higher despite fewer trainable parameters!
+We see that the *average precision* (a classification-threshold independent precision metric) for the complex network is higher despite fewer trainable parameters!

 # Quaternion Networks
 Using complex neural networks, we took a leap from the line (real numbers) to the plane (complex numbers).